waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Puzzle Mechanics & Key Discoveries

-- **Victory Road 1F - Western Dead End:** The western section of this floor, accessed from the main entrance, is a dead end.
+- **Victory Road 1F - Western Platform:** This area is a dead end.
 The ladder at (2, 2) is unreachable from here.
-The purpose of the two boulders in this area is unknown, but they do not provide immediate access to the rest of the floor.
-The only exit is back to Route 23.
+The purpose of the two boulders in this area is unconfirmed, but they do not open the central barrier at (10, 13).
 - **Victory Road 2F - Western Trap:** This puzzle requires a two-step "prime and trigger" mechanic.
 Pushing the boulder onto the switch at (2, 17) primes the trap.
 Leaving the floor and re-entering triggers the event, opening the barrier at (8, 9) and (8, 10).
 - **Victory Road 3F - Hole Puzzle:** Pushing the boulder at (14, 13) south into the hole at (14, 15) causes it to drop to the floor below, affecting a puzzle there.

 # IV.
-Tool Status & Development

-- **Pathfinder Status:** The `gem_pathfinder` is undergoing iterative repair.
-After a complete overhaul, it still suffers from bugs (e.g., syntax errors) and unreliability on complex maps like Victory Road.
-Fixing this tool remains a top priority.
-- **Puzzle Solver Status:** The `boulder_puzzle_solver` is implemented but its internal pathfinder may also be flawed, preventing it from solving puzzles on this map.

-# V. Future Tool/Agent Ideas

-- **Paradox Resolution Agent:** An agent that takes conflicting data sources (e.g., tool output vs. overwatch warnings) and proposes hypotheses to resolve the discrepancy.
-This could help break logical loops faster.

-# V. Current Plan & Hypotheses
+Current Plan & Hypotheses

 ## Victory Road 1F Puzzle
-- **Hypothesis (Attempt 1 - FAILED):** The western platform puzzle is a 'prime and trigger' mechanic.
+- **Hypothesis (Disproven):** The western platform puzzle is a 'prime and trigger' mechanic to open the central barrier.
   - **Test:** Pushed boulder at (3, 11) onto switch at (3, 10), then left and re-entered the map.
   - **Result:** The central boulder barrier at (10, 13) remained closed.
-  - **Conclusion:** This hypothesis is disproven.
-The western puzzle does not open the central barrier.

-- **Hypothesis (Attempt 2):** There is a direct path to the ladder at (2, 2) from the western platform, and the path is only blocked by the defeated Youngster at (7, 11).
+- **Hypothesis (Current):** The path to the ladder at (2, 2) from the western platform is only blocked by the defeated Youngster at (7, 11).
   - **Test:** Use the `gem_pathfinder` tool to find a path to (2, 2), using `ignorable_coords` to bypass the trainer.
-  - **Expected Outcome:** The tool will find a valid path.
-  - **Current Action:** Executing this test.
+  - **Status:** The tool is currently failing, returning an 'unreachable' error.
+This indicates a flaw in the tool's logic or an undiscovered obstacle.